Dr. Victoria C Ridger BSc PhD PGCertHE FHEA

 During the course of my second postdoctoral position, I established a novel method for the isolation of pure populations of unactivated murine peripheral blood neutrophils.
 I carried out this work with a British Heart Foundation (BHF) funded PhD student whom I directly supervised.
 The use of these isolated cells has proved invaluable in investigating the role of these cells in inflammatory processes.

 The award of my BHF Intermediate Fellowship allowed me to focus on direct investigation of the interaction of neutrophils and monocytes with the endothelium in large blood vessels where atherosclerosis predominantly occurs.
-At the same time my BHF funded PhD student investigated the role of NO in leukocyte-endothelial interactions using flow cytometry and an in vitro chemotaxis assay.
+At the same time my BHF funded PhD student investigated the role of NO in leukocyte-endothelial interactions using flow cytometry and an in vitrochemotaxis assay.
 During these investigations, we discovered that inhibiting the formation of NO through NOS inhibition with L-NAME resulted in the production of microparticles by neutrophils.
 These studies furthered my interest in the role of neutrophil-derived microparticles in augmenting the inflammatory response and, more specifically an interest in their potential role in atherosclerosis.
-I am particularly interested in elucidating the role of neutrophils in atherogenesis and, more specifically, neutrophil-derived microparticles on progression of atherosclerotic plaque formation.
+I am particularly interested in elucidating the role of neutrophils in vascular inflammation and, more specifically, neutrophil-derived microparticles on progression of atherosclerotic plaque formation, lung inflammation and neurodegenerative diseases.
 I have recently been awarded a number of BHF funded Grants to investigate these aspects of neutrophils function, one of which is to carry out cutting-edge intravital imaging of the carotid in Professor Marc van Zandvoort’s group at the University of Maastricht.

 I currently have collaborations with Dr Helen Philippou and Dr Robert Ariens at the University of Leeds investigating in vivo thrombus formation in the femoral vein.
-I also have a long-standing collaboration with Professor Dan Cutler at UCL investigating the role of intracellular trafficking molecules in the modulation of leukocyte-endothelial interactions and leukocyte trafficking in vivo.
+I also work closely with Dr Julie Simpson in SITraN investigating the role of neutrophil microvesicles in neuroinflammation, studies funded by Alzheimer’s Research.

 Non-clinical academic tutor for medical students.

-- Editor for the Journal of Inflammation and Pharmacology, Research and Perspectives.
+- Editor for the Scientific Reports and Pharmacology, Research and Perspectives.

-- Member of the UK Adhesion Society, British Society for Immunology and British Atherosclerosis Society.
+- Member of the UK Cell Adhesion Society, British Society for Immunology and British Atherosclerosis Society.

 - Reviewer for the ERA-CVD, ATVB, MRC, BHF, Wellcome Trust, BJP, EJP, Scientific Reports and Circulation.